yongsannnn/TGC-react/README.md

 * Create a single page application using React Hooks and use HTTP requests to consume endpoints written specifically for it.

 This application serve the following purpose (User's Goal):
-* Allow users to search, read and purchase product.
+* Allow users to search, read and purchase high-grade tea.
-* Vendor to conduct CRUD on product and orders.
+* Vendor to conduct CRUD on tea and orders.